tidymodels/tidymodels.org-legacy/content/learn/develop/models/index.markdown

  * `remove_intercept` removes the intercept column *after* `model.matrix()` is finished.
 This can be useful if the model function (e.g. `lm()`) automatically generates an intercept.

-* `allow_sparse_x` specifies whether the model can accommodate a sparse recommendation for predictors during fitting and tuning.
+* `allow_sparse_x` specifies whether the model can accommodate a sparse representation for predictors during fitting and tuning.

 ```r